 Burglars like to keep informants and the best informants are those who receive information involuntarily.
 So keep your plans to yourself.

-It is common practice to place signs, stickers or warning which proclaim the fact that house is monitored by a sophisticated security system.
+It is common practice to place signs, stickers, or warning which proclaim the fact that the house is monitored by a sophisticated security system.
 If you drive around, you’re bound to find plenty of homes with front yards adorned by professional and efficient looking signs.
-These are great detractors which work well to put off the wandering thief.
+These are great detractors that work well to put off the wandering thief.

 Daylight is Your Friend, Right?

 Daylight gives us all a sense of security.
 We can see everything around us and the knowledge of knowing whatever is around us makes us feel safe.
 After all, if some shady looking person comes around your home, you can spot him during the day and lock all your doors and windows.